Baldwin II of Jerusalem: King of Jerusalem

-Ascension to the throne
+Accession to the throne

 The childless Baldwin I of Jerusalem died on 2 April 1118, during a campaign against Egypt.
-According to the contemporaneous Albert of Aachen he had willed the kingdom to his eldest brother, Eustace III of Boulogne, "if by chance he would come", but also stipulated that Baldwin of Bourcq should be elected king, if Eustace were unable to come, "because of his age".
+According to the contemporaneous Albert of Aachen he had willed the kingdom to his eldest brother, Eustace III of Boulogne, "if by chance he would come", but also stipulated that Baldwin of Bourcq should be elected king if Eustace were unable to come "because of his age".
 Baldwin arrived in Jerusalem around the day when the late king's body was carried into the town.
-Albert of Aachen stated that Baldwin had come to celebrate Easter in Jerusalem, without having any knowledge of the King's death.
+Albert of Aachen stated that Baldwin had come to celebrate Easter in Jerusalem without having any knowledge of the King's death.
 Decades later, William of Tyre recorded that Baldwin had been informed of his kinsman's death during his journey to Jerusalem.

 The question of Baldwin I's succession divided the barons and the prelates, according to William of Tyre.
-The highest-ranking prelate, Arnulf of Chocques, the Latin Patriarch of Jerusalem, and Joscelin of Courtenay, who held the largest fief in the kingdom, argued that Baldwin should be elected without delay to avoid an interregnum.
+The highest-ranking prelate, Arnulf of Chocques, the Latin patriarch of Jerusalem, and Joscelin of Courtenay, who held the largest fief in the kingdom, argued that Baldwin should be elected without delay to avoid an interregnum.
 Others maintained that the crown should first be offered to Eustace in accordance with Baldwin I's last will.
 Some "great nobles", whom William of Tyre did not name, were appointed to inform Eustace of his brother's death.
 However, shortly after their departure, on Easter Day (14 April), Baldwin was anointed.
 His coronation was delayed for unknown reasons.
-Patriarch Arnulf died two weeks after Baldwin's anointment and his successor, Warmund of Picquigny, was only installed in August or September.
+Historian Malcolm Barber believes that Baldwin wished to be crowned along with his wife, who was not in the kingdom at the time.

 Baldwin promised the County of Edessa to Joscelin, but Joscelin remained in the kingdom to secure the defence of Galilee.
 Baldwin convoked the noblemen to an assembly "on an appointed day" to receive "fealty and an oath of allegiance from them", according to Albert of Aachen.
 He also secured the direct royal control of eight important towns, including Nablus, Jaffa, Acre, Sidon and Tiberias.
-Modern historian Alan Murray argues that Albert of Aachen's words are evidence that Baldwin "carried out a major distribution of fiefs, granting out some lordships but retaining other towns and territories as domain lands" in 1118.
+The modern historian Alan Murray argues that Albert of Aachen's words are evidence that Baldwin "carried out a major distribution of fiefs, granting out some lordships but retaining other towns and territories as domain lands" in 1118.
 Baldwin also reorganized the royal household, making Hugh Caulis constable, Pagan butler, and John the chamberlain.

 Eustace accepted the barons' invitation and left Boulogne for Jerusalem.
-He had travelled as far as Apulia when he was informed of Baldwin's ascension to the throne.
+He had travelled as far as Apulia when he was informed of Baldwin's accession to the throne.
 The delegates tried to convince him to continue his journey, saying that Baldwin's election was illegal, but Eustace preferred to return home.